freephys/Parallel-simulated-annealing/README.md

 # Parallel-simulated-annealing
 ### Code Author: Ziyi Xi(xiziyi2015@gmail.com)
 ### Algorithms' Authors: Zhihao Lou(zhlou@uchicago.edu), John Reinitz(reinitz@galton.uchicago.edu)
-A python interface of Parallel simulated annealing algorithms, convert from:
+A python interface of Parallel simulated annealing algorithms, converts from:

 > Lou Z, Reinitz J. Parallel simulated annealing using an adaptive resampling interval[J].
 Parallel computing, 2016, 53: 23-31.

 ## Introduction
 It's part of the graduation thesis of my dual major: computer science.

 Here are mainly two parts of the program.
 The first one is to realize the algorithm using mpi4py, namely mpi for python.
 I have made some changes of the raw algorithms to control the possible boundary problem and other problems.
 The second one is an interface for different programming languages.
 As for Python and Julia, you can simply call the function SA() of the init.py in the root directory, simply pass the object function.
-However, for Matlab users, you might have to copy all the document in the matlab directory to your matlab root directory,  and design a matlab function which receives parameters and return the value of the object function.
+However, for Matlab users, you might have to copy all the document in the matlab directory to your matlab root directory (namely the forward model in),  and design a matlab function which receives parameters and return the value of the object function.
 Thus you should use python to call the init.py, namely:
 ```
 python init.py
 ```